 Hear from a past student about Mathematical Physics:

 Note: The information below is for students studying full-time and commencing in the start-of-year intake.
 Subject sequences may differ for students studying part-time or commencing mid-year.
+This page only lists the mathematics and statistics and physics subjects required for the Mathematical Physics major but students must also take additional science and breadth subjects to satisfy the requirements of the Bachelor of Science.
 Students are encouraged to seek individual course advice if needed.

 Level-1 subjects (first year)

-Students are expected to take one of the standard first-year mathematics pathways.
+Students take one of the standard first-year mathematics pathways.

 - PHYC10001 Physics 1: Advanced (semester 1)